Lafayette Leopard Look Out

 Please help keep lice from spreading at school!
 Be sure to check your student for any signs/symptoms of lice infestation and see this important information:

-• Resources – There are drugstore over-the-counter products as well as lice salons that remove lice.
+- Resources – There are drugstore over-the-counter products as well as lice salons that remove lice.
 Whichever route you choose, be sure to be vigilant and follow all instructions.
 Getting rid of lice often involves more than one treatment.
-For helpful information about lice from Seattle Children’s Hospital: https://www.seattlechildrens.org/conditions/a-z/head-lice/
+Helpful information about lice from Seattle Children’s Hospital

 Alison Angell, MSN, RN (she/her)